shelleyolivia/learn-tutorials/figment-learn/new-pathways/solana/solana-08-getvalue.md

 #

-Data are stored into account as **buffer**.
-If one want to read them he'll have to first unpack this blob of data into well defined structure.
-The code below allow our typescript program to achive this goal: deserializing a greeter's buffer into a typescript's class.
+Data is stored into an account as a **buffer**.
+To access the data, we'll have to first unpack this blob of data into a well defined structure.
+The code below allows our TypeScript program to achieve this goal: deserializing a greeter's buffer into a TypeScript class.

 ```typescript
 // The state of a greeting account managed by the hello world program